MoinDalvs/Survival_Analysis_From_Scratch/README.md

 ![17 07 2022_13 10 55_REC](https://user-images.githubusercontent.com/99672298/179527877-33467681-139e-4795-aff1-d307d1a598cf.png)

 ## KAPLAN–MEIER SURVIVAL ESTIMATE
-The survival probability can be estimated nonparametrically from observed survival times, both censored and uncensored, using the KM (or product-limit) method (Kaplan and Meier, 1958).Kaplan-Meier Estimate is used to measure the fraction of subjects who survived for a certain amount of survival time t under the same circumstances[2].
+The survival probability can be estimated nonparametrically from observed survival times, both censored and uncensored, using the KM (or product-limit) method (Kaplan and Meier, 1958).Kaplan-Meier Estimate is used to measure the fraction of subjects who survived for a certain amount of survival time t under the same circumstances.
 It is used to give an average view of the population.
 This method is also called the product limit.
 It allows a table called, life table, and a graph, called survival curve, to be produced for a better view of the population at risk.
 Survival Time is defined as the time starting from a predefined point to the occurrence of the event of interest.
 The Kaplan-Meier Survival Curve is the probability of surviving in a given length of time where time is considered in small intervals.
 For survival Analysis using Kaplan-Meier Estimate, there are three assumptions:
 ![17 07 2022_20 16 04_REC](https://user-images.githubusercontent.com/99672298/179729377-4836291e-43c5-4bce-9e15-12f50c2500fe.png)

 + Subjects that are censored have the same survival prospects as those who continue to be followed.